Lapachhapi: Critical reception

 The film has received generally positive reviews from critics, who praised the movie for a refreshing take on oft-ignored Indian horror genre.
 Pooja Sawant and Usha Naik's performances were received positively.
 Ullhas Shirke of Marathi Movie World called it a horror filled film with the game of illusions.
 He commended it as a technically well made film that "will surely impress horror film lovers."
-Mihir Bhanage of Times of India, rated it 3.5 on a scale of 5, calling it "by far the best Marathi horror film till date" and "something that can be looked at as a beginning for Marathi filmmakers to explore this relatively untapped genre".
+Mihir Bhanage of The Times of India, rated it 3.5 on a scale of 5, calling it "by far the best Marathi horror film till date" and "something that can be looked at as a beginning for Marathi filmmakers to explore this relatively untapped genre".
 Mansi Dutta writing for Flickside listed it among the handful of films that thwart genre's poor perception, and praised the director for "eerie" location choices.
 Ganesh Matkari of Pune Mirror gave it full marks for effort even though " the film has its share of problems and loses its way intermitte".
 Abhay Salvi writing for MarathiStars.com, wrote that Lapachhapi is a convincing horror movie that could have been much better.
-A review in Divya marathi called it a great combination of horror and thriller elements.
+A review in Divya Marathi called it a great combination of horror and thriller elements.